oresat/system-controller/docs/PartsSelection.md

 Vendor: Digi-Key
 Vendor Part No.: 516-2169-5-ND [Datasheet](http://www.avagotech.com/docs/AV02-2150EN)
-Reasons: This IC is less complex than other comparable products looked at.
+Reasons: This IC is less complex than other comparable products.
 The chip can be powered from a 3.0V supply and features a low 1.6mA input current.
 The temperature range exceeds requirements on the high end (-40C to 105C).
 As a note, the output is inverted.
 Rad-hard Analogue: Avago HCPL5431 [Datasheet](http://www.avagotech.com/docs/AV02-3838EN)